xero/evangelion.nvim/README.md

 more info in the [lush without lush guide](https://github.com/rktjmp/lush.nvim/blob/main/BUILD.md).

+> [!NOTE]
-> **_NOTE:_** neovim will first source `colors/evangelion.vim` if it exists then ignore the lua version. so make sure both do not exist in the same working tree. after generating evangelion.vim, switch to the `vim` branch and checkout the newly created file. e.g. `git add colors/evangelion.vim; git commit -m "update"; git checkout vim; git checkout dev colors/evangelion.vim`. the same workflow should apply to the `main` branch using `git checkout dev lua/evangelion/theme.lua`
+> neovim will first source `colors/evangelion.vim` if it exists then ignore the lua version. *so make sure both do not exist in the same working tree*. after generating evangelion.vim, switch to the `vim` branch and checkout the newly created file. e.g. `git add colors/evangelion.vim; git commit -m "update"; git checkout vim; git checkout dev colors/evangelion.vim`. the same workflow should apply to the `main` branch using `git checkout dev lua/evangelion/theme.lua`

 ## contributing